jadecobra/python_tdd_exercises/source/data_structures/none.rst

 red: make it fail
 #################################################################################

-I add a test for to see if `None <https://docs.python.org/3/library/constants.html?highlight=none#None>`_ is a string_, which is any character(s) inside single, double or triple quotes, for example
+I add a test for to see if `None <https://docs.python.org/3/library/constants.html?highlight=none#None>`_ is a string_ - which is any character(s) inside single, double or triple quotes, for example

 * ``'single quotes'``
 * ``'''triple single quotes'''``